Hurricane Preparedness Equipment Holiday FAQs

 What items will be exempt from the retail sales and use tax during the Hurricane Preparedness Sales Tax Holiday?

-In general, generators costing $1,000 or less, and other supplies costing $60 or less, as specified in the Guidelines will be exempt from the sales tax during the holiday period.
+In general, generators costing $1,000 or less, gas-powered chain saws with a selling price of $350 or less, chain saw accessories and other supplies costing $60 or less, as specified in the Guidelines will be exempt from the sales tax during the holiday period.

 Would solar, hand-cranked or other devices that generate electricity be exempt?